ymzuiku/gormeasy/README.md

 ### `test`

-Test all migrations by running them up, rolling back, and running them again.
-This command creates a test database, runs migrations, and verifies rollback functionality.
+Test all migrations by running them in a specified test database.
+This command performs a complete migration cycle to verify that all migrations work correctly:

+1. **Creates a test database** with the specified name (deletes it first if it exists)
+2. **Runs all migrations** (first time)
+3. **Rolls back all migrations**
+4. **Runs all migrations again** (second time)

+This ensures that:

+- All migrations can be applied successfully
+- All rollbacks work correctly
+- Migrations can be re-applied after rollback
+- The migration system is idempotent

 ```bash
 ./your-app test \